Cambodia North Korea relations are some of the most fascinating in modern diplomacy.

-In actual fact, one of the best friends, and perhaps strangest friends of North Korea has been its friendship with the Kingdom of Cambodia.
+In actual fact, one of the best friends, and perhaps strangest friends of North Korea has been its relationship with the Kingdom of Cambodia.

 Beginnings of the North Korean friendship with Cambodia

-In April 1965, President Sukarno invited His Late Majesty the King Father Norodom Sihanouk and the late President Kim Il Sung to a meeting in Jakarta for a meeting of a forerunner to the Non-Aligned Movement.
+In April 1965, President Sukarno invited His Late Majesty the King Father Norodom Sihanouk and the late President Kim Il Sung to a meeting in Jakarta.
+This was for a forerunner to the Non-Aligned Movement.

 The friendship was so good that when Sihanouk was toppled in the coup of 1970, the Soviet Union supported the new Khmer Republic, while Pyongyang broke off diplomatic relations and supported Sihanouk.

-Royal Government of National Union of Cambodia (GRUNC)
+Royal Government of National Union of Cambodia (GRUNK)

 Following his ousting, Sihanouk went to Beijing, where he was persuaded by both Beijing and Pyongyang to ally with the Khmer Rouge.
-The merits of this have been debated somewhat, but it is generally considered that many of the troops who ended up fighting for the Khmer Rouge felt that they were actually fighting for their king.
+The merits of this have been debated somewhat It is generally considered that many of the troops who ended up fighting for the Khmer Rouge felt that they were actually fighting for their king.